pgalbavy/geneos/README.md

 This set of packages provides a wrapper around low-level XML-RPC calls to send data to a Geneos Netprobe.

+The code is still very much in the early stages of development and the API may change at any time.
+Feedback, via Issues, and Pull requests are welcome but without any guarentees if I'll have time to do them.

+The package import path is rooted at vanity URL `wonderland.org/geneos` which resolves to the [geneos](geneos) package subdirectory of this repo.

 The documentation for the underlying API is here:

 https://docs.itrsgroup.com/docs/geneos/current/Netprobe/api/xml-rpc-api.html

-While direct mappings from golang to the API are available in the _xmlrpc_ package most users will want to look at the higher-level _samplers_ and _streams_ packages that try to implement easier to use high-level tool.
+While direct mappings from golang to the API are available in the [xmlrpc](geneos/xmlrpc) package most users will want to look at the higher-level [samplers](geneos/samplers) and [streams](geneos/streams) packages that try to implement an easier to use high-level interface.

 ## Examples of use

-The _examples_ package directory contains a number of simple implmentations of common plugin types that show how to use the different types of data update methods.
+The [example](geneos/example) package directory contains a number of simple implmentations of common plugin types that show how to use the different types of data update methods.

-The _examples/generic_ directory is described in further detail below.
+The [example/generic](geneos/example/geneic) directory is described in further detail below.
 It uses this method to deliver updates:

 ```go
 func (s Samplers) UpdateTableFromSlice(rowdata interface{}) error